internetarchive/sandcrawler/kafka/topics.md

         => 6 partitions
         => can't think of a good key, so none; no compaction

+    sandcrawler-ENV.pdftrio-output
+        => output of each pdftrio ML classification
+        => schema is JSON; see pdftrio proposal for fields. small objects.
+        => 6 partitions
+        => key is sha1hex of PDF; enable key compaction

     fatcat-ENV.api-crossref
     fatcat-ENV.api-datacite
         => all new and updated DOIs (regardless of type)